Sample Flight Itinerary for Visa: Editable Templates

 Before you export, re-check your flight details for date flips.
 Open-jaw plans often include an early morning exit.
 That is where people accidentally shift the departure date and create a mismatch with their stated stay length.

-Template D: Multi-City Loop (The One That’s Easy to Mess Up)
+Template D: Multi-City Loop

 For a China tourist visa where you plan to visit Beijing, Shanghai, and then exit from Guangzhou, a multi-city layout is useful if you keep the segment count low.
 We aim for three to four legs max, all in sequence, with no duplicates.